All I can say about some days is (to quote a great musical): “We got trouble in River City…”

 4. I don’t rush out of the house in the morning, rush out of the house in the afternoon, or organize kids’ extracurricular activities in the evening hours when they, and I, want to rest.

 5. I don’t have to report to anyone about why I’m doing what I’m doing.
-The only people deciding their education are me and my husband.

 8. I don’t need to waste their childhood helping them to recite for standardized testing.
 Instead, they spend time learning about topics to which they are curious.